chobie/php-protocolbuffers/examples/Json.md

 |TYPE_MESSAGE | OBJECT    |

 * JsonSerialize does not serialize NULL value.
-* JsonSerialize uses field name as property key.
+* JsonSerialize uses original field name (same as proto file) as property key.
 * JsonSerialize might loose precision when using big number. this is PHP limitation.

 ### Error Handling